Erdogan tells Cyprus not to test Turkey over gas standoff

 Cyprus was split in a Turkish invasion in 1974 after a brief Greek-inspired coup.
 Peace talks collapsed last year.

-Reporting by Ercan Gurses and Daren Butler, and Michele Kambas in Nicosia; Writing by Ezgi Erkoyun; Editing by Dominic Evans, Larry King, William Maclean
+Reporting by Ercan Gurses and Daren Butler, and Michele Kambas in Nicosia, additional reporting by Steve Scherer in Rome,; Writing by Ezgi Erkoyun; Editing by Dominic Evans, Larry King, William Maclean